Locations & Hours

 The Roseville Public Library has books, DVDs, popular music, eBooks, and other items available for checkout at all three locations.
 We provide quick answers to commonly asked questions about the library and many other topics.
 The Roseville Public Library has free Wi-Fi access.
-We have computers with internet available for public use at any of our three locations.
-The Downtown Roseville Library features the PowerOn Services Mac Lab, which is available for public use and is used for our computer classes for the public.
+We have computers with internet and printing capability available for public use at any of our three locations.
 In order to use any of our computers, all you have to do is have a library card with us.
 Don’t have a library card?
-Bring a picture ID along with proof of address, fill out a short form and we'll get you a library card that can be used to access our computers as well as check out materials.
+Come to any Roseville Public Library location, fill out a short form and we'll get you a library card that can be used to access our computers and digital resources and/or borrow library materials.

 The Roseville Public Library has:

-1 million items on average are checked out by our customers every year.
+- 1 million+ items on average checked out by our customers every year.

-All three locations have Wi-Fi, public computers, and online databases for research and learning.
+- Wi-Fi, public computers, and online databases for research and learning at all three libraries.

-Many different programs for children and adults: summer reading club, Pokémon club, story times and book clubs.
+- Many different programs for children and adults: summer reading program, Pokémon club, story times and book clubs.

-Electronic materials for checkout including e-books , e-audiobooks, e-readers, Chromebooks (in-library use only)
+- Electronic materials for checkout including e-books , e-audiobooks, e-magazines, e-readers, Chromebooks (in-library use only).

 History of the Roseville Public Library

 Through the years there were multiple branch locations explored to better serve the growing community and their needs.
 In 1956, the Veterans Memorial Hall in Royer Park had its grand opening and served as the first branch library to the community.
-After the Veteran's Hall had been closed for some time, the Coloma Way branch opened its doors in 1978, operating well into the mid 90s.
-In 1979, books and material were moved from the aging Carnegie building to the downtown library off of Taylor Street heralding a new main library facility for the city.
-Within a decade, the Maidu branch opened and has been catering to patrons of Eastern Roseville since.
-In Western Roseville, the Marha Riley branch opened its doors in 2008, serving local communities too far to be served by the other locations.
+After the Veterans Hall had been closed for some time, the Coloma Way branch opened its doors in 1978, operating well into the mid-90s.
+In 1979, books and materials were moved from the aging Carnegie building to the Downtown Library off of Taylor Street heralding a new main library facility for the city.
+Within a decade, the Maidu branch opened and has been catering to patrons of eastern Roseville since 1990.
+In western Roseville, the Martha Riley Community Library opened its doors in 2008, serving local communities too far to be served by the other locations.